wayland/Raku-TOP/docs/Markdown/Reference/Database/Storage.md

 Database::Storage
 =================

-The parent class for all the different Database Drivers (backends).
+The parent class for all the different Database Storage classes (aka drivers, backends).

     role	Database::Storage